nemo0622/pokeemerald-expansion/README.md

 ### Future Plans:
 - HM System workaround - meet NPC's and Pokémon throughout your journey that you can call upon to help!
     - Ex: "Timburr's Timber" in Rustboro City will send helpful Timburr's to cut down trees for you
+    - Code works, but need to add actual map locations!
 - Slight tileset modifications (FRLG style trees, nicer grass?, etc.)
 - Pokémon availability revamp - ~400 available species from generation 1-9
 - NPC quests and more NPC "events" around Hoenn (ex: west of Petalburg, help out a stressed fisherman for a Rod)